Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 # Cache

 ## Config
-The cache is active by default, so only changed values will be written to the Event-Bus.
+The cache is active by default, so only changed values will be written to the Event Bus.
 If you want to disable the cache, you have to set

 	onewire:post_only_changed_values=false